humandecoded/twayback/README.md

  1. Open a terminal window.
  2. Run: `playwright install`.

+## Troubleshooting
+The larger the number of tweets your query has the higher your chances of encountering errors during execution.
+The default speed settings for `--semaphore-size` and `--batch-size` are set to the fastest possible execution.
+Reduce these numbers to slow down your execution and reduce the chance of errors.

 ## Things to keep in mind
  - Quality of the HTML files depends on how the Wayback Machine saved them.
 Some are better than others.